resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Answer: A**

-**Activity:** Get everyone to click on the "Status" link of the top bar of the support site.

-This link takes you to a new site.
-It’s a very useful site, as the front page gives the status of all the major NeCTAR parts.
-If you see anything other than a green tick mark on this page, you know that a service is down.
-That means some parts of the NeCTAR cloud might not work as you would want them to.

-**Activity:** Get people to click around at the top of this site.

-In addition to the status, this site also shows several interesting graphs about the NeCTAR cloud.
-Click around and have a look at them.
-Admire the growth!

 **Activity:** Get people to close the tab and return to the dashboard.

 **Q:** Does anyone have anything very different from what’s up on the big screen in front of them?